capitanbatata/capitanbatata.github.io/_drafts/review-aeris-3dee.md

 Using the back support seems to bring back the thoracic back pain.

+Also for some reason I started experiencing pain in my left arm and shoulder.
+I do not know whether this is related to typing with my forearms on the table.

 The sitting area is not very comfortable: it puts more pressure on the legs than I would like to.